DLMatias/persona5royal-compendiumtool/README.md

 * Switch between supported games from the app header
 * Keep owned Persona tracking separated per game
-* Show only the tools that make sense for the selected game
+* Show only the tools that apply to the selected game
+* Apply a distinct visual theme for each game section

 ### Compendium